idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/rb_pod_surrogate.md

 There are +three important factors+ that need to be considered while preparing the input file for this problem:

 1. The user must specify vector tags in the `Problem` block for each component in the affine decomposition of the system.
-   In this, as shown in [vector_tags], 8 vector tags are specified for the eight uncertain parameters.
-These do not do anything in the full-order model, however they help to identify the affine components throughout the training phase.
+   In this example, as shown in [vector_tags], 8 vector tags are specified for the eight uncertain parameters.
+These do not introduce extra work in the full-order model, however they help to identify the affine components throughout the training phase.

    !listing surrogates/pod_rb/2d_multireg/sub.i id=vector_tags block=Problem